JustVibingWhileCoding/Neo-Zen/README.md

 # Neo Zen

+> ⚠️ Compatibility Notice: > Due to recent changes in Zen v1.14, Neo Zen currently maintains compatibility only with Zen v1.13.2.
+This is a temporary measure while we await updates from Zen developers to resolve or revise the new light/dark theme behavior introduced in v1.14.

 Welcome to **Neo Zen** – a sleek, futuristic theme for Zen Browser that blends modern design with mindful simplicity.
 With **innovative features, refined UI enhancements, and adaptive styling**, Neo Zen creates a seamless, distraction-free browsing experience.

 *Neo Zen works best when installed with [Sine](https://github.com/CosmoCreeper/Sine).*